OpenAtom-Linyaps/linyaps-doc/en/guide/ll-cli/query.md

 Use `ll-cli query` to search app meta infos from remote repository.

-View the help information of `ll-cli query` command：
+View the help information of `ll-cli query` command:

 ```bash
 ll-cli query --help
 ```

-Here is the outputs：
+Here is the outputs:

 ```text
 Usage: ll-cli [options] query com.deepin.demo